 This helps them develop important cognitive skills that will benefit them in all aspects of their lives, from academic success to personal relationships.

-Pretend play allows children to experiment with different emotions and social scenarios, helping them learn how to regulate their own feelings and interact with others.
+Pretend play allows children to imagine different emotions and social scenarios, helping them learn how to regulate their own feelings and interact with others.

 It also gives them the opportunity to practice social skills such as taking turns, sharing, and making compromises.